AIbitbybit/n8n_automations/README.md

 All n8n data (including workflows, credentials, and SQLite database) is stored in the `./data/.n8n` directory, which is mapped to the container.

+## Workflow Management

+The `workflows` directory is intended for storing exported workflow JSON files.
+When you create workflows in n8n:

+1. Export your workflows from the n8n UI
+2. Save them in the `workflows` directory with descriptive names
+3. Commit them to Git to track changes and share with others

+This allows you to version control your workflows and share them with your team.

 ## Updating n8n

 To update n8n to the latest version: